omesner/UMSTATS504/survival/survival.md

 **Time-Dependent Covariates**

-- In cases, covariates can change over time
+- Because we are following observations over time, some covariates might change over time
-  - Here, zip code, or age can change over time
+  - For example, zip code, smoking status, etc
   - This change may have an effect on the hazard function